Supreme Court of the United States

 Potential impact

-Same stakes as Viramontes — a ruling against Connecticut could threaten semi-auto rifle bans nationwide.
-The Court may choose to take one or both AR cases together, or wait for a better-developed case from another circuit before weighing in.
+A ruling against Connecticut could threaten semi-auto rifle bans nationwide.
+The Court may take one or both Connecticut cases together, or wait for a better-developed circuit split before weighing in.

 Timeline (from official SCOTUS docket)